BarclayII/AIMv6/doc/labs/mips64-loongson3a/prereq.markdown

 less time and space by avoiding unnecessary duplication defined by C semantics.
 Use a `const` pointer for read-only access of a structure.

+##### How does a function grow its stack frame

+The assembler precalculates the space it needs to store local variables, and to hold statics and arguments before making function calls.